internet-com/omniaudience/README.md

   "address": "1v5oc8QTdz4GUrvvWxGd1FaXDU62nkvRY",
   "amount": 998919,
   "confirmations": 2,
-  "confirmed": false
+  "confirmed": false,
+  "txid": "39340d16ca69a6f904b666b93...",
+  "outs": [
+    {
+      "value": 2507787653.0,
+      "index": 0
     }
+  ]
+}
 ```

+##### About notifications

-Amount is in satoshis format.
+* "amount" is in satoshis format.

-Basically you will get 2 notifications for every transaction.
-The first one is when a transactions appears on a block and a second one when the transaction has been confirmed.
+* You will get several notifications for every transaction.
+The first one is when a transactions appears on the first block, then when new confirmations appear and lastly when the transaction has been confirmed.
+* Outs are for storing incoming amounts to your wallet, so you can use them to create transactions.